-Professor of Biomedical Engineering and Electrical Engineering-Systems
+Professor of Biomedical Engineering and Electrical and Computer Engineering

 - Doctoral Degree, Biomedical Engineering, University of Southern California